exercism/website-copy/pages/roadmap.md

 _This page deals with the various individual tasks that the team are focused on.
 Before reading this, you may be interested in reading about [Exercism's Strategy](/strategy) to place the items below in context._

 This is a rough roadmap for Exercism.
-It is split into our short term goals (<12months) and our longer-term goals, which will be dependant on the success of our short-term objectives.
+It is split into our short term goals (<12 months) and our longer-term goals, which will be dependant on the success of our short-term objectives.
 Each section is split roughly in priority order, and sections are ordered as per our general priorities.

 ## Short-term goals